TheWolverine - Michigan Wolverines Football Podcast: Doug Karsch With John Borton

 Michigan Wolverines Football Podcast: Doug Karsch With John Borton

-Michigan Radio sideline reporter Doug Karsch joins the podcast, sizing up the Wolverines' Big Ten opener at Wisconsin.
+Michigan Radio sideline reporter Doug Karsch checks in with some strong takes on the Wolverines' loss at Wisconsin.

-Karsch and senior editor John Borton discuss slowing down the Badgers' All-American running back Jonathan Taylor, and Michigan's chances of getting out of Camp Randall Stadium with a victory.
+Karsch joined senior editor John Borton to discuss the implications of how Jim Harbaugh's team struggled, and takes a look farther down the road.

 ---